nemesiscode/radtrancode/README.md

 git pull origin
 (updates the default branch master)

-To check in your updates to github you type git push origin <branchname>
+To check in your updates to github/gitlab you type git push origin <branchname>